br2490/ISLE-Multi-Environment/README.md

 **Development Environment**
 * Islandora is available at http://dev.isle.localdomain
-* Fedora is available at http://localhost:8380/
-* Solr is available at http://localhost:8381/
-* ImageServices are available at http://localhost:8382/

-**Staging Environment**
-* Islandora is available at http://stage.isle.localdomain
 * Fedora is available at http://localhost:8280/
 * Solr is available at http://localhost:8281/
 * ImageServices are available at http://localhost:8282/

-**Production Environment**
+**Staging Environment**
-* Islandora is available at http://isle.localdomain
+* Islandora is available at http://stage.isle.localdomain
 * Fedora is available at http://localhost:8180/
 * Solr is available at http://localhost:8181/
 * ImageServices are available at http://localhost:8182/

+**Production Environment**
+* Islandora is available at http://isle.localdomain
+* Fedora is available at http://localhost:8080/
+* Solr is available at http://localhost:8081/
+* ImageServices are available at http://localhost:8082/

 ### Users and Passwords
 Read as username:password